nik0chan/get_assets/README.md

 # get_assets
-Given a domain with DNS transfer enabled scripts connects and gets a report from webpages status (SSL, Redirects, Snapshot, Availability)
+Given a domain with DNS transfer enabled or a text file containing a list of hosts (one per line) scripts connects and gets a report from webpages status (SSL, Redirects, Snapshot, Availability)

 Requirements: